 - I take attendance daily, but it does NOT count toward your grade. - If you are absent, get the notes from a classmate.
-This is YOUR responsibility.
-(I lecture from an outline, so I don't have actual, study-able notes or PowerPoints to xerox if you're absent.) - Handouts and announcements are available via my web page granite.sru.edu/~lmiller. - The Department does not in general provide peer tutoring for this course. - You can get help from me during office hours (above) or by appointment, and by working together. - SEEK HELP EARLY AND OFTEN!
+This is YOUR responsibility. - Handouts and announcements are available via my web page granite.sru.edu/~lmiller. - The Department does not in general provide peer tutoring for this course. - You can get help from me during student hours (above) or by appointment. - You can also work together but don't just copy: even if the whole group likes a common answer, write it in your OWN words and notation to hand in. - SEEK HELP EARLY AND OFTEN!